Cluster-Randomized Trials with Cross-Cluster Interference: Asymptotic Theory

-The main result of interest is \eqref{cltmain}, which centers the estimator at the estimand of interest $\theta_Q^*$.
-This requires an ``undersmoothed design'' in which the number of clusters is of smaller order than the rate-optimal choice \eqref{rok}.
-If $k_n$ is of weakly larger order, then there is an asymptotic bias, which is the content of \eqref{cltsec}.
-This is analogous to nonparametric regression, where use of the normal approximation to justify conventional confidence intervals requires undersmoothing.
-An example of an undersmoothed design is the ``default conservative choice'' $k_n \sim (n/\xi_n)^{2/3}$ discussed in \autoref{sopt}.
-An alternative to undersmoothing is ``bias-aware'' inference, which we discuss in \autoref{sBA}.
+The first result \eqref{cltsec} centers the estimator at $\bar{\theta}$, the probability limit of $\hat\theta$.
+This is not the estimand of interest since there is an asymptotic bias $\abs{\bar{\theta} - \theta^*}$ by Theorem \ref{tQ}.
+To use the normal limit to justify the validity of conventional CIs for $\theta^*$, the second result \eqref{cltmain} requires ``undersmoothed designs'' in which the number of clusters is of smaller order than the optimal rate discussed in the next section.
+This ensures that the asymptotic bias is small.
+It is analogous to nonparametric regression where rate-optimal tuning parameter choices result in asymptotic bias, so conventional CIs require undersmoothing.
+We discuss practical choices of $k_n$ in \autoref{sopt}.
+In \autoref{sBA}, we discuss ``bias-aware'' inference, an alternative to undersmoothing.